Access4all/adg/pages/knowledge/screen-readers/mobile/reading-websites/README.md

 ## Change settings in VoiceOver/iOS (using Rotor)

 The rotor is a quickly accessible menu which offers more ways to interact with VoiceOver/iOS.
 To use it, rotate two fingers on your screen as if you're turning a dial.
 VoiceOver/iOS will announce the current setting; if you want to hear more settings, keep rotating your fingers until you found the one you need.
-To interacht with the current setting, swipe up or down with one finger.
+To interact with the current setting, swipe up or down with one finger.

 Some of the settings that prove to be useful in daily accessibility testing are: